safedep/docs.safedep.io/docs/cloud/authentication.md

 APIs that expose configuration, reporting, management aka. control related operations are exposed through the Control Plane of the platform.
 While APIs that expose *data* operations such as fetching package insights metadata or synchronizing `vet` reports with SafeDep Cloud are part of the Data Plane of the platform.

 :::info
 All APIs for security tools integration are part of the Data Plane.
-These APIs require an API Key for authentication and rate limiting for fair usage.
+These APIs require an API key for authentication and may enforce rate limits under a fair usage policy.
 :::

 | Plane         | API Endpoint       | Supported Authentication |